basyavasya-honmono/hadive/LabelingTool/README.md

     * All this works in the same way for non-human labeled data you want to generate (red color patch).

 6. ##### Please enter 'q' at the end to quit the plot .
 Basically this will store all the patch co-ordinates, and patch information in the database.
 *This is how all your art will get saved into sweet little numpy files( and .hdr file)*

+7. Lastly, if you are done labeling - enter '0', this will end the script.
+But do hit 'q' to save the patches first.

 That is almost it - any changes/suggestions - slack it/or change them yourself!